"Hi J-dog, yeah, the family's well thanks."

 "He is looking to hire an associate with your exact background - might this be of interest/are you free to discuss this further?"
 Solicitors who thought the job market was dead rushed to dust off their CVs.

 But after the weekend, they received another message from Major, Lindsey & Africa.
-This one came from Brent Harris, MLA's Vice President of EMEA & APAC, and he was less enthusiastic about their chances.
+This one issued from Brent Harris, MLA's Vice President of EMEA & APAC, and he was less enthusiastic about their chances.

 "I am writing to clarify that MLA has not been exclusively instructed on this role", he wrote.